Creative Course Applications

 Middle

-Show variety, experimentation, and your creative process.
-Include different media, styles, and stages of work.
+Show variety, experimentation and your creative process.
+Include different media, styles and stages.

 Closing